In-depth Q&A: The IPCC’s sixth assessment report on climate science

 Carbon cycle feedbacks include the release of methane from thawing permafrost or shifts in forest ecosystems as a result of higher CO2 levels and higher warming.

 AR6 says that there is high confidence that warming will lead to carbon release from the thawing of permafrost, but there is low confidence in the timing and size of emissions.
-(See: What does the report say about abrupt changes, or ‘tipping points’?)
+(See: What does the report say about abrupt changes and ‘tipping points’?)

 Overall, it says that estimates of carbon cycle feedbacks do not affect the AR6 projections of warming this century, with high confidence.
 Nevertheless, “large uncertainties” remain: